happypandax/happypandax/packages/client/README.md

 - Run `yarn install` at the root of the repo
 - Build the CSS with `yarn run:client build:css`
 - Start the client with `yarn start:client`

+Use `yarn run:client storybook` to start working on the UI.